fw4spl-org/fw4spl-doc/Tutorials/src/Tuto01Basic.rst

         </extension>
     </plugin>

-``<requirement>`` lists the bundles that should be loaded before launching the application: the bundle of registry or io service (see Requirements_)
+``<requirement>`` lists the bundles that should be loaded before launching the application: the bundle to register data or i/o services (see Requirements_).

 The ``::fwServices::registry::AppConfig`` extension defines the configuration of an application:

 **id**:
     The configuration identifier.
 **config**:
     Contains the list of objects and services used by the application.
     For this tutorial, we have no object and only one service ``::gui::frame::SDefaultFrame``.

-    There are others tags that will be described in the next tutorials.
+    There are few others tags that will be described in the next tutorials.

 .. _Requirements: https://rawgit.com/fw4spl-org/fw4spl-dox/dev/group__requirement.html